youngmijin/PracticeML/README.md

-# PracticeML:A Fair Empirical Risk Minimization with Generalized Entropy
+# Paper Title: A Fair Empirical Risk Minimization with Generalized Entropy

-This program, "FairHedge.py",  performs the following tasks
+This program, "FairHedge.py",  performs the following tasks:
 1. Finding a (sub)optimal  randomized classifier that minimizes the empirical risk and satisfies the fairness constraint given by the generalized entropy: this is implemented in the function GEFairHedge( ).